ctsrc/cardgame/README.md

 ## Hack

->u cant hack or nuthin, I got norton
+>u cant hack or nuthin, i got norton

 Jokes aside, this section is not about [security](#security).